centreon/centreon-documentation/cloud/resources/glossary.md

 ## Notification

 Message that warns a user that an incident has occurred.
-You can configure notifications on various [statuses](#status).

-**See also**: [How notifications work](../alerts-notifications/notif-concept.md) and the other topics in this section.

 ## Performance data